marcglasberg/asyncredux.com/flutter/advanced-actions/action-mixins.md

 ## Throttle (soon)

 To prevent an action from running too frequently, you can add the `Throttle` mixin to your action class.
-This means that once the action happens it's considered _fresh_, and it won't happen again for a set period of time, even if you try to trigger it.
+This means that once the action runs it's considered _fresh_, and it won't run again for a set period of time, even if you try to dispatch it.
-After this period ends, the action is considered _stale_ and is ready to be triggered again.
+After this period ends, the action is considered _stale_ and is ready to run again.

 ```tsx
 class LoadPrices extends Action with Throttle {